SSBG Fact Sheet

 Title XX of the Social Security Act, as amended in 1981.

-States, the District of Columbia, the Commonwealth of Puerto Rico and U.S. territories (Guam, the Virgin Islands, the Commonwealth of the Northern Mariana Islands, and American Samoa).
+States, District of Columbia, Commonwealth of Puerto Rico, and U.S. territories (Guam, Virgin Islands, Commonwealth of the Northern Mariana Islands, and American Samoa).

 Type of Grant: